microsoft/semantic-kernel/docs/decisions/0035-embedding-abstraction.md

 ### Embeddings models

 OpenAI provides models that allow for generating embeddings only from textual data.\
-The models do not return metadata, and also do not allow for parameterizing the query.
+These models return metadata, and also allow for parameterizing the query.

 Google VertexAI provides models that allow for generating embeddings from textual data, as well as from images and other types of data.
-The models return metadata, and also allow for parameterizing the query.
+These models return metadata, and also allow for parameterizing the query.

 <!-- This is an optional element.
 Feel free to remove. -->